abilzerian/LLM-Prompt-Library/README.md

 ## Overview

-This repository contains a curated collection of sophisticated prompts designed for various large language models (LLMs) like GPT-4, Claude, Llama2, Falcon-180B, Bard, and others.
+This repository contains a curated collection of sophisticated prompts designed for various large language models (LLMs) like GPT-4, Claude, Llama2, Falcon, Bard, and others.
 These prompts cover a wide range of applications, from text manipulation to medical assistance and code generation.

+---

+## Community Support and Contact Information

+For any questions, discussions, or collaborations regarding these prompts, join our [Discord Group](https://discord.gg/chatgpt-prompt-engineering-1051259432199266374).
+The community has approximately 20,000 members and includes many machine learning specialists who are more than willing to assist you.

 ---